marksmccann/froyo/docs/fundamentals/handling-updates.md

 ## Working with Multiple States

 When a component has multiple state properties, use the list of state changes (which is passed as the first argument) to filter updates.
-As a general rule, only the logic relevant to the state changes should run, the rest should be ignored.
-Failing to do this properly will lead to a less efficient component that is more difficult to debug.
+As a general rule, only the logic relevant to the state changes should run.

 ```js
 render(stateChanges) {